 The Church of Saint Sava

-The Church of Saint Sava is one of the postcards of Belgrade, impressive by its monumental architecture even from some miles away.
-It’s visited daily by locals who are Orthodox Christians, the main religion in Serbia, and more often on weekends so as to religious celebrations.
-It’s located a bit further from the city center but is accessible by bus and tramway near the Republic Square.
+The Church of Saint Sava is one of Belgrade’s landmarks, impressive with its monumental architecture.
+It’s visited daily by local Orthodox Christians, who represent the majority religion in Serbia, especially on weekends and during religious celebrations.
+It’s a bit far from the center, but easily accessible by bus and tram (tramvaj) from Republic Square.
+During your stay in the city, it’s worth starting your day at the Church of Saint Sava or saving it for the end, depending on your location.

-Another iconic monument of Belgrade, the Republic Square is remarked by the statue of Prince Mihailo, who expelled the Turks from Serbia.
-In the local life, it works as a meeting point.
-Right in front of the Republic Square, you find the Knez Mikhailova Street, a pedestrian street full of cafés, restaurants, and stores.
-At the end of Knez Mikhailova, you arrive at Kalemegdan Fortress.
+Another icon of Belgrade, the Republic Square, is marked by the statue of Prince Mihailo, who led the expulsion of the Turks from Serbia.
+In daily local life, it serves as a meeting point.
+Just in front of Republic Square is Knez Mihailova Street, full of cafes, restaurants, and bars.
+At the end of Knez Mihailova, you’ll find Kalemegdan.
+This quarter is a great spot to observe the local hustle and bustle in Belgrade and to stop for a coffee or a beer.

-Kalemegdan is the famous Belgrade Fortress, built before the Romans’ conquer (around 279 B.C), destroyed and rebuild hundreds of times until the 18th century.
-Around the fortress, there is a wide public space with gardens and a square where locals go to spend time, have a beer, and appreciate the view of Danube River.
-There’s also an open-air military museum.
+Kalemegdan is Belgrade’s famous fortress, built before the arrival of the Romans (around 279 BC), destroyed and rebuilt hundreds of times until the 18th century.
+Around the fortress, there’s a large public space with gardens and a square where locals spend time, enjoy a beer, and appreciate the view of the confluence of the Danube River and the Sava River.
+There’s also an open-air military museum!
+Late afternoon is often a busy time, as locals and visitors head there to watch the sunset.
+Early mornings tend to be less crowded.

 Skadarlija